 Edmond Broberg was born in 1921 on a farm in rural Pillsbury Township, Swift County, Minnesota.
 He and his four other siblings attended a local country school during the early to mid-1930s.
-Edmond did not go on to attend high school, instead working on the farm with his father.
+Edmond did not go on to attend high school, but worked on the farm with his father instead.
 Because he was the only healthy brother at home, Edmond received a deferment from military service during World War II.
 After the war, Edmond married Maybelle Ortenblatt and moved to his own farm in 1946.
 Together, Edmond and Maybelle raised six children and lived and worked on the farm until 1983.

 In this interview, Edmond goes into detail about his life and his farm work.
 He shares personal recollections of wartime price controls and their impact on farming, and recounts his experience with the draft.
 The interwoven community of farm life and family life is a recurring theme in his story.